-In a study of orthologous genes aligned between mouse and human [85], about 80% show an overall signal for constraint (Fig. 19.13).
+In a study of orthologous genes aligned between mouse and human (Waterston et al. 2002), about 80% show an overall signal for constraint (Fig. Q.13).
 Very few show evidence of positive selection over their entire length.
-Thus, at the phylogenetic distance of mouse and human, evolution of protein-coding sequences in orthologous genes is dominated by constraint.
+Thus at the phylogenetic distance of mouse and human, evolution of protein-coding sequences in orthologous genes is dominated by constraint.
 This result indicates that the matching, orthologous segments code for proteins that provided a function in the ancestor, and their descendant sequences provide a similar function in contemporary species.
 Many changes in the encoded amino acid sequences have been selected against because they did not improve the function of the protein.
 We note that short segments or single codons under positive selection would not be detected in this test.

-In contrast, the set of paralogous genes compared between mouse and human are shifted to higher K_A/K_s ratios.
-Thus, the paralogous genes are more likely to be undergoing adaptive evolution (positive or diversifying selection) than are the orthologous genes.
+In contrast, the set of paralogous genes compared between mouse and human are shifted to higher K_A/K_S ratios.
+Thus the paralogous genes are more likely to be undergoing adaptive evolution (positive or diversifying selection) than are the orthologous genes.
 The multigene families are major contributors to lineage-specific function.
 Duplication of genes leaves at least one copy free to accumulate changes that can provide an adaptive advantage.
 In contrast, genes that remain as single copies are constrained to fulfill the role that they have played since they arose in some distant ancestor.

-19.4.5 Fast-Changing Genes That Code for Proteins
+Q.4.5.
+Fast-changing genes that code for proteins

-The families of fast-changing genes appear to be adapting to new pressures in a lineage-specific manner.
+The families of fast-changing genes appear to be adapting to new pressures in a lineagespecific manner.
 An examination of the types of gene families with this property should provide insights into the types of pressures that lead to adaptive changes.
-A remarkably consistent result has been found in multiple studies rize the distributions of these values, with the median indicated by the red horizontal line and the boxes extending from the 16th and 83 rd percentiles and hence covering the middle 67% of the data.
-(From Waterston et al. [85], with permission from Nature Publishing Group)

-Fig. 19.14 Distributions of K_A/K_s values for duplicated mousespecific gene clusters.
-The chromosome on which the clusters are found is indicated in brackets after the abbreviated cluster name.
-The K_A/K_s values for each sequence pair in the cluster were calculated from aligned sequences.
-The box plots summaof this question.
-The four general categories of reproduction, chemosensation, immune response, and xenobiotic metabolism (breakdown of drugs, toxins, and other compounds not produced in the body) encompass many of the genes and gene families subject to positive selection.
-Thus, these are the major physiological functions in which rapid sequence change leads to adaptive evolution.
+A remarkably consistent result has been found in multiple studies of this question.
+The four general categories of reproduction, chemosensation, immune response and xenobiotic metabolism (breakdown of drugs, toxins and other compounds not produced in the body) encompass many of the genes and gene families subject to positive selection.
+Thus these are the major physiological functions in which rapid sequence change leads to adaptive evolution.

-For example, the locally duplicated gene families with relatively high K_A/K_S values fall into distinct functional classes (Fig. 19.14).
-Members of the major categories for adaptive evolution (reproduction, chemosensation, immune response, and xenobiotic metabolism) are apparent.
-For example, the mouse Rhox genes on chromosome X are homeobox genes expressed in male and female reproductive tissue, and targeted disruption of the Rhox5 gene leads to reduced male fertility [51].
+For example, the locally duplicated gene families with relatively high K_A/K_S values fall into distinct functional classes (Figure Q.14).
+Members of the major categories for adaptive evolution (reproduction, chemosensation, immune response and xenobiotic metabolism) are apparent.
+For example, the mouse Rhox genes on chromosome X are homeobox genes expressed in male and female reproductive tissue, and targeted disruption of the Rhox5 gene leads to reduced male fertility (Maclean et al. 2005).
 Another example is the oocyte-specific homeobox gene Obox on mouse chromosome 7.
 The Obp gene cluster encodes odorant-binding proteins such as lipocalins and aphrodisin, involved in both chemosensation and reproduction.
-Immune response genes include the MHC I genes on chromosome 17, which regulate the immune response, the Wfdc15 gene, which encodes an antibacterial protein, and the Defb genes on chromosome 8 encoding betadefensins.
+Immune response genes include the MHC I genes on chromosome 17, which regulate the immune response, the Wfdc15 gene, which encodes an antibacterial protein, and the Defb genes on chromosome 8 encoding beta-defensins.
 Several adaptive genes are involved in xenobiotic metabolism, including members of the cytochrome P450 gene family, Cyp4a and Cyp2d, and a glutathione-S-transferase gene (GST).